 - Banjo for Dummies

 Resonator.
-If you look at the back of a resonator banjo you’ll notice a plate which is attached to the body – also sometimes referred to as the ‘pot’.
+If you look at the back of a resonator banjo you’ll notice a plate that is attached to the body – also sometimes referred to as the ‘pot’.
 The purpose of this resonator plate is to help the banjo to produce a louder sound, which helps in band situations.
 The sound bounces off the plate and is projected forward toward the audience.
-As mentioned above, you’ll probably want to opt for a resonator if bluegrass is your intended play-style.
+As mentioned above, you’ll probably want to opt for a resonator if bluegrass is your intended play style.

 Open-Back.
 It should be fairly self-explanatory, but open-back banjos are essentially resonator banjos without the resonator!
 Because of their open back, these instruments produce a slightly quieter, mellower sound than their resonator cousins.
-Due to their softer tone they are generally favored for playing old-timey American music, and are typically played using the clawhammer playstyle (or variations of this style).
+Due to their softer tone, they are generally favored for playing old-timey American music, and are typically played using the clawhammer playstyle (or variations of this style).
 Another benefit to open-backed banjos is their lighter weight!

 The most common tuning used in bluegrass is open G (G B G B D).
 When playing older styles of music, common tunings are Open D (F# D F# A D) and Double C (G C G C D)